polyipseity/information/special/academia/HKUST/COMP 1029P/recursion.md

 # Python recursion

-Recursion is all about {{reducing any problem to a simpler similar problem,  repeating this process until you get several base problems that are irreducible}}.
+Recursion is all about {@{reducing any problem to a simpler similar problem,  repeating this process until you get several base problems that are irreducible}@}.

-Usually, we {{do not use recursion}} in Python.
-But if it is required, it is as simple as {{conditionally calling the method itself in a method and adding base cases to the method}}.
+Usually, we {@{do not use recursion}@} in Python.
+But if it is required, it is as simple as {@{conditionally calling the method itself in a method and adding base cases to the method}@}.
 For example, a recursive way to calculate factorial:

 ```Python
 def factorial(n):